 Underfloor heating mats vs loose cable kits

 Mats and cable kits are loosely connected in performance quality but do come with key differences, including how the output wattage is affected.
-That’s why there are differences when it comes to their measuring techniques.
+That’s why there are differences in their measuring techniques.

-Whereas a mat system’s output wattage is determined by the power of the cable per m2, loose cable kits have an output wattage determined by the spacing between the cables.
+While a mat system’s output wattage depends on the cable’s power per m², loose cable kits determine output wattage based on the spacing between the cables.

 Other key considerations are that the 150 watt and 200 watt mats have the same cable spacing, but the 200 watt mat will have a cable with more power.
 For loose cable kits, minimum and maximum spacing is important to prevent hot and cold spots.

 Regardless of which heating system you choose, it’s better to have a little less cable than leftover cable.
 Excess cable is typically cut by the installing party and won’t work.
-So, purchasing a smaller mat is advised in this instance.
+So, purchase a smaller mat in this instance.

 Measuring methods for underfloor heating installation